 Always Wear Safety Gear

 Even if you possess safety gear, many people go without it for small and easy jobs.
 However, even small and easy jobs have some risk.
 Gloves and safety glasses are two of the most crucial pieces of safety gear to have and wear at all times.
+This is important even when using a wood building kit for kids that may or may not come with necessary safety accessories.

 No loose or baggy clothes please, as they can often get caught in machinery.
 Even if you don’t operate heavy machines and power tools, it’s still a good rule of thumb to follow.